Updated January 1, 2020

 Undersea World – There is great biodiversity with outstanding macro life for the photographer or marine biologist, and a lot of reef fish, pelagics, and large animal life.
 Highlights include big schools of barracuda and jacks, white and blacktip reef sharks, hammerheads, in season, the occasional whale shark, turtles, whales, dolphins, turtles, ghost pipefish, nudibranchs, pygmy seahorses, and many others.
 See the site summaries below for more.
 A lot of the dives are on walls with lots of hard and soft corals, giant fans, black coral, various sponges, tunicates, feather stars, and a huge variety of invertebrates.

 Seasons and Conditions – Diving is good year round.
 It is always warm with a range of 77-95°F (25-35°C) and the water temp between 77-86°F (25-30°C).
 Most people never need any thicker than a 3 mm wetsuit.
 The rainiest time is from July to September, but it doesn’t often interrupt diving.
 Visibility is usually from 15-30 meters (50-100 feet).
 When it rains, visibility decreases some.
 The best time for hammerheads is December to April.

 Liveaboard cruises only touch on the Panglao Island area.
-There are very limited opportunities per year to dive on Cabilao and Balicasag on liveaboards with none of them going to the main dive sites east of Panglao Island.
+There are very limited opportunities annually to dive on Cabilao and Balicasag on liveaboards with none of them going to the main dive sites east of Panglao Island.

 For other posts about Philippine diving, check these: